JV-Amorim/basic-graphics-system/README.md

 Run `py src/main.py` or `python src/main.py` in the terminal.

 The output file containing the viewport-coordinate of each object can be found in `data/output/viewport-coordinates.xml`.

+A window with the rendered objects will open.

 ## XML File (Input)